WordCloud.jl Documentation

 text-related keyword arguments

-For more sophisticated text processing, please utilize the function processtext
+For more sophisticated text processing, please utilize the function processtext.

 - language: language of the text, default is

-. - stopwords: a set of words, default is
+:auto. - stopwords: a set of words, default is

-which means decided by language. - stopwords_extra: an additional set of stopwords.
+:autowhich means decided by language. - stopwords_extra: an additional set of stopwords.
 By setting this while keeping the

-, the built-in stopword list will be preserved. - maxnum: maximum number of words, default is 500
+stopwordsargument as:auto, the built-in stopword list will be preserved. - maxnum: maximum number of words, default is 500

 style-related keyword arguments